Garden-AI/garden/docs/user_guide/modal-publishing.md

 ## Introduction

-In this tutorial we walk through the basic process of publishing a Garden from a Modal App.
+This guide will walk you through the process of publishing a Garden from a Modal App.

 ## Prerequisites